 First of all, having the right fonts for your content is crucial for the overall UX of your website.
 According to an MIT study on how fonts and layouts affect users’ feelings, a font combined with a well-designed layout keeps readers focused on the site, with a better sense of clarity.

-As you develop your branding strategy, fonts will play a vital role in attracting the users’ attention and creating your brand’s identity.
+As you develop your branding strategy, determining the best fonts for website content will play a vital role in attracting the users’ attention and creating your brand’s identity.

 Brand Recognition – A distinctive font creates a relevant brand image for your customers.
 It helps you differentiate yourself by making your target customers associate that font with your company.